vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 #### Execution and subsequent refresh

-* On entry, if a glassberg order is crossed with the best bid/ask, it trades first with its **full quantity**, i.e. the peak sizes do not come into play during aggressive execution.
+* On entry, if an iceberg order is crossed with the best bid/ask, it trades first with its **full quantity**, i.e. the peak sizes do not come into play during aggressive execution.
-This is to prevent a glassberg order ever being crossed after refreshing.
+This is to prevent an iceberg order ever being crossed after refreshing.

-* Once they enter the book passively, Glassberg orders trade just like non-glassberg persistent order, as if the order entered the book with `quantity = initial peak size` on submission, and again each time they are refreshed until `remanining == 0` (or they are cancelled or expired, etc.).
+* Once they enter the book passively, iceberg orders trade just like non-iceberg persistent order, as if the order entered the book with `quantity = initial peak size` on submission, and again each time they are refreshed until `remaining == 0` (or they are cancelled or expired, etc.).
 That is:

     * On entry, unlike normal orders, `displayed quantity` is set to `initial peak size` not `quantity`.

     * As for any other order, `remaining == quantity` on entry.

-* The maximum total size for all trades involving a glassberg order in any given transaction (including a batch) is the `displayed quantity` immediataly prior to the trade.
+* The maximum total size for all trades involving an iceberg order in any given transaction (including a batch) is the `displayed quantity` immediately prior to the trade.
-(This is technically also true for a normal order, given that for non-glassberg orders `displayed quantity == remaining`.)
+(This is technically also true for a normal order, given that for non-iceberg orders `displayed quantity == remaining`.)

-* When a glassberg order trades, both `remaining` and `displayed quantity` are reduced by the trade size.
+* When an iceberg order trades, both `remaining` and `displayed quantity` are reduced by the trade size.

-* Glassberg orders can trade many times without refresh, reducing `displayed quantity` each time.
+* Iceberg orders can trade many times without refresh, reducing `displayed quantity` each time.
 The order will not be refreshed after each trade while `displayed quantity ≥ minimum peak size`.

-* Glassberg orders never trade more than their `displayed quantity` at the start of the transaction, as the result of any one transaction.
+* Iceberg orders never trade more than their `displayed quantity` at the start of the transaction, as the result of any one transaction.

 * When `displayed quantity < minimum peak size` and `remaining > displayed quantity` the order will be refreshed: